Refreshing, robust and tasty, watermelons are always appreciated in any healthy diet.

 Dogs look to their masters for guidance and advice, but more than this, they often feel as though whatever they see you eating is safe for them to eat too.

 This can have plenty of pros and cons, as you might imagine.
 So in that case, can dogs eat watermelon?
-Let’s take a look at the positives and negative of feeding watermelons to your dog.
+Let’s take a look at the positives and negatives of feeding watermelons to your dog.

 Is watermelon good for dogs?

-There’s no denying that watermelons are good for us, and you’d be hard pressed to find any nutritionist who had but a single bad word to say about these vitamin dense fruits.
+There’s no denying that watermelons are good for us, and you’d be hard-pressed to find any nutritionist who had but a single bad word to say about these vitamin dense fruits.

 However, any responsible dog owner likely already knows that the nutritional needs of a dog are very different to those of a human being.